 When he saw the photo he said it didn’t look a thing like me.
 Jeez!
 Why do I even bother.
 Later that night I sent a ‘regular’ photo with Spuddy Buddies on my head.

 On the last day of the conference I went to The Palace for an awards ceremony.
-Swank!It was really nice and I got to finally hang out with some friends I’d been missing for most of the conference.
+Swank!Untitled-1 copyIt was really nice and I got to finally hang out with some friends I’d been missing for most of the conference.
+IMG_5804Then I packed up all my stuff, grabbed a banana for a road snack and too one last shitty photo of myself before heading back to Alabama.
+I hope you enjoyed the noisy, blurry, badly cropped awful images.
+IMG_5878

 Tom’s Commemorative Wall